-The over-riding assumption of this research program is that the fruit and vegetable industries of Washington will continue to dominate the state,s agricultural economy in the future, and further that fruit and vegetable growers will face increasing challenges in competing in a global food economy.
-More than half (18) of the faculty in the department are engaged in research and extension activities related to this program, and it is assumed that this number will remain constant or perhaps increase in response to emerging industry needs.
-It is assumed, for instance, that the current searches that are underway to fill newly created positions in stone fruit and apple breeding will be successful.
-This is a very robust and mature program with contributions coming from several well established senor scientists.
+The over-riding assumption of this research program is that the fruit and vegetable industries of Washington will continue to dominate the state,s agricultural economy in the future, and that fruit and vegetable growers will face increasing challenges in competing in a global food economy.
+More than half (23) of the faculty in the department are engaged in research and extension activities related to this program, and it is assumed that this number will remain constant or perhaps increase in response to emerging industry needs.
+Newly created faculty positions in stone fruit and apple breeding were filled in 2008.
+The program is thus a very robust with contributions coming from well established senor scientists as well as younger faculty.
 There is no doubt that these scientists have a full knowledge of the literature and the accepted techniques and procedures used in the research.
-They have, in many cases. established themselves as national and international experts in their area of study, and have contributed much to the body of knowledge of the science.
+They have, in many cases, established themselves as national and international experts in their area of study, and have contributed much to the body of knowledge of the science.
 It is also assumed that several faculty who plan to retire in the next few years will be replaced, and newly appointed faculty will establish specific research programs that aim to benefit Washington, s fruit and vegetable industries.
 This does not necessarily mean that all existing programs will be continued, but that new programs will be created to address emerging needs and problems within the general context of fruit and vegetable production.
 The group of scientists contributing to this program receive funding from a great variety of sources: Federal competitive grants (NSF, NASA, USDA), Federal special appropriations (CSREES), several commodity commission and grower organization research support funds (e.g. Washington Tree Fruit Research Commission, Washington Potato Commission), the State of Washington, and many private organizations.
 It is assumed that this diversity as well as the overall amount of funding will continue or increase over the next ten years.
 These scientists more often than not work in a collaborative, integrated way to solve problems faced by industry.
 The work ranges from very molecular to very applied.
 It is assumed that these types of activities will continue, and most likely increase, as the expertise of current faculty is supplemented with new appointments.